rramo012/boldgrid-editor/readme.txt

 * Bug fix:		JIRA WPB-2086	Adding a new row was not allowing you to type in it.

 = 1.1.4 =
-* Bug fix:		JIRA WPB-1901	Fixed issue with non BG themes and gridblocks modal.
+* Bug fix:		JIRA WPB-1901	Fixed issue with non BG themes and Blocks modal.
 * New Feature:	JIRA WPB-1912	Adding font family and font size controls to customizer widgets.

 = 1.1.3 =
 * Update:		JIRA WPB-1877	Changing borders to outline for draggable objects.
 * Update:		JIRA WPB-1884	Passed WordPress 4.5.1 testing.
-* Bug fix:		JIRA WPB-1894	Javascript error in console after loading GridBlocks.
+* Bug fix:		JIRA WPB-1894	Javascript error in console after loading Blocks.
 * Bug fix:		JIRA WPB-1895	JS Error when going to 'Google Map' tab.

 = 1.1.2 =